-Our environment is precious, fragile and in peril, only by taking more responsibility for our negative impacts on wildlife and investing time, money and resolution into creating and maintaining space for wildlife to thrive can we humans hope to have a healthy and wealthy future.
-The Brexit debate must include consideration of which institutions have shown that they can be trusted with the important responsibility of environmental care; because power wielded without responsibly is harmful, not helpful.
+Our environment is precious, fragile and in peril.
+Only by taking more responsibility for our negative impacts on wildlife and investing time, money and resolution into creating and maintaining space for wildlife to thrive can we humans hope to have a healthy and wealthy future.
+The Brexit debate must include consideration of which institutions have shown that they can be trusted with the important responsibility of environmental care; because power wielded without responsibility is harmful, not helpful.

 And what greater indication of responsibility and compassion is there than looking after invertebrates – the small things that run the planet.
 Which political structures have shown they can be trusted to be the best custodian of life on earth?